phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a framework for building AI Assistants by letting LLMs call functions and take actions.
+Phidata is a framework for building AI Assistants using function calling.

-This is a powerful paradigm that allows LLMs to solve complex problems by intelligently choosing their course of action -- similar to how a human would solve a problem.
+Function calling is a powerful approach that allows LLMs to solve complex problems by calling functions and intelligently choosing their course of action based on the response -- similar to how a human would solve a problem.

 For example, to answer questions from a database, an Assistant will first call a function to show tables, then describe those tables and finally, run a query to get the answer.